WolframResearch/LibraryLinkUtilities/docs/basic/how_to_use.rst

 Plus:

  * **CMake** >= 3.14
- * **Mathematica** >= 12.0, or more specifically
+ * **Wolfram Desktop** >= 12.0 (Wolfram Engine and Wolfram Mathematica will also work), or more specifically

    - **WSTP** interface version 4 or later
    - **Wolfram Library** >= 5

-WSTP library and Wolfram Library header files can be found in any Mathematica installation.
+WSTP library and Wolfram Library header files can be found in any Wolfram Desktop installation.
 Optionally, for running unit tests, **wolframscript** must be available on the system.

 1. Get source code